Zonbi-san/obsidian_vault/Character design/Character design idea Zombie-chan.md

 stitched patches on skin or reattached limbs (The bride go brrrr) Maybe some cat like features?
-Fashion style: Jirai kei, Emo, Grunge cat ears and tails can be added depending on the mood
+Fashion style: Jirai kei, Tenshi kawaii, Emo, Grunge cat ears and tails can be added depending on the mood
 Hair:
 	 - Hime-cut with two mini twin tails